redhat-developer/vscode-java/README.md

   - `Hybrid`: Provides full features with better responsiveness.
 It starts a standard language server and a secondary syntax server.
 The syntax server provides syntax features until the standard server is ready.
 And the syntax server will be shutdown automatically after the standard server is fully ready.

   Default launch mode is `Hybrid`.
 Legacy mode is `Standard`

+  New in 0.60.0:
+* `java.sources.organizeImports.starThreshold`: Specifies the number of imports added before a star-import declaration is used, default is 99.
+* `java.sources.organizeImports.staticStarThreshold`: Specifies the number of static imports added before a star-import declaration is used, default is 99.

 Troubleshooting
 ===============